liu-houliang/liu-houliang/README.md

 ### 👨‍💻 About Me
-I'm a Backend Developer from Henan, China, focus on building efficient systems using Go.
+I'm a Backend Developer from China, focus on building efficient systems using Go.
 Also I'm on a journey to one day create my own indie games.

 ---